Using your Drutopia site

-Log in via the login block in the footer region using your user name and password.
+Log in via the login link (located in the top, right hand region above the main menu) using your user name and password.

 Note: If you do not have the user login block enabled, append

 /user/login to your website address (for example demo.drutopia.org/user/login) and you will get to the log in box.

 If you ever forget your password, you can have a new one-time login link emailed to you.
 Use it to log in and then re-set your password immediately.

 Note: When using this one-time log in do not do anything else on the site before setting your password or you will be prompted for your old password which you do not have.